 We maintain natural areas of rough grass next to the vineyard to give a habitat for wildlife, supporting small and larger mammals, hawks and owls.
 The hawks help keep blackbirds in the hedge, away from ripening grapes.
 Natural scrubby areas and native woodland are regenerating and we are self-sufficient in wood for the house fire.

 The vines need little extra nutrition and since they were planted our rich red soil has had no artificial fertilisers.
 It is a fertile sandy loam.
 Nitrogen is supplemented by clovers and vetches in the sward.
 We mulch in the lighter prunings of 1 year old canes every spring, aim the grass mowings under the vines and fertilise the vine rows with our own stable manure on a 4 year cycle.
 Older pruned wood, which may carry trunk diseases, we burn on the house fire.
 Sometimes we mulch under the vines with old hay, and also tree chippings, when we have them.

 The alleys' natural sward supports invertebrates and small mammals, including moles, that maintain soil aeration.
+It isnowknown that permanent sward is as effective asforestatsequestering carbon.
 We minimmise tractor use, especially in wet weather, to avoid soil compaction.

 We never spray copper, which is poisonous and can hang around in the soil.

 We minimise pesticide use, using a needs-based approach to ensure we only spray fungicides preventatively or when strictly necessary and sticking well within dose limits and harvest intervals to ensure no residues.

 We use rechargeable electric tools rather than diesel power for many vineyard tasks, including pruning, summer trimming, under-vine strimming and most recently automatic lawnmowing around the house, in our tasting area and in the grassed area at the bottom of the vineyard.